spdk/spdk/scripts/perf/nvmf/README.md

   Accelerator (DSA) engine.
 - scheduler_core_limit - int, 0-100.
 Dynamic scheduler option to load limit on
   the core to be considered full.
+- irq_settings - dict;
+  Choose how to adjust network interface IRQ settings.
+  Same as in common options section, but SPDK Target allows more modes:
+  mode: shared - align IRQs to be processed only on the same CPU cores which
+    are already used by SPDK Target process.
+  mode: split - align IRQs to be processed only on CPU cores which are not
+    used by SPDK Target process.
+  mode: split-bynode - same as "split", but reduce the number of CPU cores
+    to use for IRQ processing to only these matching NIC NUMA node.

 ### Initiator system settings section